efendez/JavaInTwoSemesters/Chapter 6/Chapter6.md

                             ...
                         }
 ```
 We will often need multi-dimensional arrays of different inner lengths.
-These type of arrays are called ragged arrays since they are partitioned" as how their inner lengths behave.
+These type of arrays are called ragged arrays since they are "partitioned" as how their inner lengths behave.